Windows 2.1: Reception

-The enhancements that were introduced in Windows 2.1 are considered to have had improved the operating environment.
+The enhancements that were introduced in Windows 2.1 are considered to have improved the operating environment.
 The Windows/386 variant has good level of functionality, and it lets applications run in full- or partial-screen windows, while the operating environment also slows down when running graphic-based applications.
 InfoWorld rated Windows/386 an excellent value.
 Alongside DESQview 386, they were considered to be the most popular 386 environments by 1989, although DESQview 386 is considered to be more flexible than Windows/386.
 Compared to other 80386-based systems, Windows/386 requires less DOS memory.

 The price tag for Windows/286 sat at $99, while the Windows/386 variant cost $195.
 By January 1990, the sales of Microsoft Windows had reached less than two million.
-It was succeeded by Windows 3.0 released in 1990, and after that, Windows 3.1 in 1992, and is considered to be the first version of Microsoft Windows to perform well both critically and commercially.
+It was succeeded by Windows 3.0 released in 1990, and after that, Windows 3.1 in 1992.
+Windows 2.1 is considered to be the first version of Microsoft Windows to perform well both critically and commercially.